Rules

 • Open team champions will be awarded the Montana Cup.
 This class includes runners of all ages in the race.

-• Given to the first seven (7) finishers in each of three age divisions: Junior’s (19 and below), Open & Masters.
+• Given to the first seven (7) finishers in each of three age divisions: Junior (19 and below), Open & Master.

-• Juniors and masters runners who place among the top seven (7) open division finishers will be included in the awards for both categories.
+• Junior and master runners who place among the top seven (7) open division finishers will be included in the awards for both categories.

-• Any individual award presented to a current Montana HS (or younger) athlete must not be cash or exceed $50 in value due to MHSA eligibility rules.
+• Any individual award presented to a current Montana HS (or younger) athlete must comply with MHSA eligibility rules.

 17. Cup Committee: A group of volunteers including not more than two representatives per Cup team region, who gather when needed (typically once or twice per year) between Montana Cups to: